dekuNukem/STM32_tutorials/lesson6_rtos/README.md

 In this very simple case `LEDtask` blinks the LED every 0.2 seconds, and `UARTtask` prints out a message every 0.5 seconds.
 They will run concurrently, and everything will happen in their own time.

+It is very important to remember to use `osDelay()` instead of `HAL_Delay()` when using FreeRTOS.
+The former will allow task scheduler to run other tasks in the meantime, while the latter will just block in a busy loop.

+`osDelay()` is actually another abstraction used by STM32HAL, and it's often better to use FreeRTOS-specific API calls such as `vTaskDelay()`.
+You can find the [comprehensive API docs here](https://www.freertos.org/a00112.html).

-Of course in real world projects things are a bit more complicated.
+Of course in real world projects things are a bit more complicated than this.
 For example you can have a `UIupdateTask` for taking care of the display, and a `sensorUpdateTask` with a higher priority for reading sensors, and so on.

 ## Common Pitfalls

-Of course the convenience of RTOS doesn't mean it has no downsides, and here are a number of common pitfalls you need to be aware of.
+The convenience of RTOS doesn't mean it has no downsides, and there are a number of common pitfalls you need to be aware of.

 ### Race Condition and Resource Control